 Each Deployment includes four high-level performance charts about the

-default worker queue which you can view from both the Deployments menu and a Deployment's Analytics page.
+default worker queue which you can view from both the Deployments menu and a Deployment's Overview page.
 They include:

 - DAG runs